Comxia/FAnnP/README.md

 The MySQL username and password will be used to store the annotations.
 The MySQL host should be 'localhost' when run on ada and should be 'ada' when run on the HPC.
+The name of the database can be changed.
 The map where you can load data from files can be configured through MySQL.
 The Meta-Cascabel files both need to be supplied and then afterwards run can be set to 'T' to store information from Meta-Cascabel to bin/contigs.
 A Metadata file can also be supplied which requires a certain format.